 - MH 332F

 - Email: email@example.com

 - Website: http://cba2.unomaha.edu/faculty/jni/WEB/index.html

-Dr. Jinlan Ni is an Associate Professor of Department of Economics at University at Nebraska at Omaha.
+Dr. Jinlan Ni is a Professor of Department of Economics at University at Nebraska at Omaha.
 She obtained MS in Economics at China Center for Economic Research (CCER) in Peking University in 1999 and PhD in Economics at Purdue University in 2004.
 Dr. Ni’s major areas of research include Applied Microeconomics, Financial Economics, Labor Economics, and International Economics.
 She has published articles in peer-reviewed journals such as Journal of International Money and Finance, Journal of Applied Finance, Energy Economics, China Economic Review, Social Science Journal, China & World Economy, International Review of Economics and Finance etc.